alexdresko/EasyScrutor/examples/README.md

 ## Learn More

-For more information, visit the [Scrutor.AspNetCore GitHub repository](https://github.com/sefacan/Scrutor.AspNetCore).
+For more information, visit the [EasyScrutor GitHub repository](https://github.com/alexdresko/EasyScrutor).